jboalml/latex/README.md

 In each template directory you will find a `samples` folder with skeleton documents to get you started.

 #### Troubleshooting
 Check the [issues](https://github.com/jboalml/latex/issues) section for common problems and solutions.
+Let me know the issues you face and your solutions (if you have them) so I can incorporate them to the repository!

 ## Developers
 This repository is developed and maintained by [Jaime Boal](https://github.com/jboalml).